ConSol/docker-headless-vnc-container/README.md

 ### 2) Change User of running Sakuli Container

 Per default, since version `1.1.0` all container processes will executed with user id `1984`.
-You can chnage the user id like follow:
+You can change the user id like follow:

 #### 2.1) Using root (user id `0`)
 Add the `--user` flag to your docker run command: